If you would like to join us or arrange for visitors to join our high holiday services, please contact Carolyn in the shul office on 020 8868 7204

 On the morning before Seder night, firstborn men have a custom to fast or partake in a siyum (celebration after completing a significant segment of Torah study).
 This is done in recognition of the fact that had they been in Egypt they would have been saved by the Almighty from the Plague of the Firstborn.

-I am planning to make a siyum in Shul on Friday 15th April 2022, immediately following davening at approx. 9:00am and will be livestreaming it via Zoom.
+I am planning to make a siyum in Shul on Wednesday 5th April, immediately following davening at approx. 7:45am, including some light refreshments.

 BEDIKAT (SEARCHING FOR) CHAMETZ